 What happens during the intervention?

 When it comes to cataract surgery, the IOL implant is the only solution to the visual problem.
-Even in the case of presbyopia, this type of surgery is more recommended than laser surgery since it prevents the subsequent appearance of cataracts.
-However, in case we want to correct a refractive problem, the first option is the treatment with laser surgery which is characterized by its simplicity.
+In the case of presbyopia, this surgery is more recommended than LASIK since it prevents the appearance of cataracts.
+In case of a refractive error, the first option is the treatment with laser surgery which is characterized by its simplicity.

 Are there any risks?

-Today, this limit has been overcome with the advent of the latest generation of intraocular lenses, such as those used in the clinics and hospitals of Turquie santé.
-Their flexibility and extraordinary lightness make them easier to introduce into the eyes through a very small incision.
+Today, this limit has been overcome with the advent of the latest generation of intraocular lenses.
+We can mention those that are used in the partner clinics and hospitals of Turquie santé.
+Their flexibility and extraordinary lightness make them easier to introduce into the eyes through a small incision.

 The intraocular implant is a lens made of plexiglass, silicone or hydrogel, and that is placed inside the eye to better converge the light rays.
 This intervention aims to correct intense visual defects or to treat cataract disease.